boserohan/netmet/README.md

 12. At the end of the speed test the packet loss and latency details are also displayed to the user
 13. Performance metrics are retrieved using M-lab's API for the uplink and downlink speed test during execution
 14. The speed test performance metrics are compiled into a JSON file and sent to our object storage server hosted in TUM campus network
+15. After the speed test, a video streaming test over DASH is performed, and relevant metrics are captured using DASH.js API.
+16. The video streaming metrics are compiled into a JSON file and sent to our object storage server hosted in TUM campus network
-15. The extension waits till the next periodic popup event, and continues from step 3
+17. The extension waits till the next periodic popup event, and continues from step 3

 Frequent measurements help us to assess the quality of your connection and various bottlenecks affecting it.
 NetMet uses [Chrome Developer APIs](https://developer.chrome.com/docs/extensions/reference/api) for running the test and gathering measurement data as mentioned above.
 The web browsing metrics are captured using browser's Performance API, specifically [Resource Timing](https://developer.mozilla.org/en-US/docs/Web/API/Performance_API/Resource_timing).
 The speed test integrated into the extension to measure uplink and downlink performance is the [M-Lab speed test](https://speed.measurementlab.net/#/).